 Thank you.
 I’ve got a great team and Salma was amazing to work with.
 She’s my muse.
 She’s a serious inspiration as a woman and a force—an intelligent and generous visionary, highly receptive, highly creative, trusting force.

 Did you have her in mind from the beginning?
 How did that partnership come about?

 I am lucky enough to have a movie project with her that is in development.
 And so I thought, in the meantime, wouldn’t it be great to work with her on this moving-image art piece.
 So it’s still the medium of film but more about the art and less about the demands for a certain kind of receptivity by a ticket-buying public.
 This is an immersive simulation that is devoid of that rulebook movie making deliberately serves, so everything is an exploration and an experiment.

-This conversation was condensed and edited for clarity.
+This conversation was edited and condensed for clarity.